premchander-revature/interviewquestions/.NET FULL STACK/C#Collections.md

 ---

-17. What is Foreach loop in C#?
+17. What is the ForEach loop in C#?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)